DataIntellectTech/TorQ-Crypto/docs/functions.md

 | timestamp       | 0b          | -12h         | Last available time| 2020.04.16D09:40:00.0000000 | Time of orderbook|
 | window          | 0b          | -18h         | 2*.crypto.deffreq | 00:00:30         | Lookback window|

-If a null parameter is passed in the dictionary argument, this will remove the relevant key from the where clause of the query.
-This function may be run on the RDB and/or HDB and will adjust defaults for queries accordingly.

 ###### Example usage:

 Get BTCUSDT orderbook with a lookback window of 1 minute: